tanyabajetha/Data_Analysis_Projects/README.md

-# Data_Analysis_Projects
+1) Diwali Sales Analysis (Python)

-●Exploratory Data Analysis of Diwali Sales Data to improve customer experience
+Exploratory Data Analysis of Diwali Sales Data to improve customer experience

-Description: Performed exploratory data analysis using libraries like Pandas, Numpy,Matplotlib,and Seaborn Improved customer experience by identifying potential customers across different states, occupation, gender and age groups.
+Performed exploratory data analysis using libraries like Pandas, Numpy,Matplotlib,and Seaborn Improved customer experience by identifying potential customers across different states, occupation, gender and age groups.

-●HBFC Bank Personal Loan
+2) HBFC Bank Personal Loan (Excel)

 Description: This project aims to boost the number of people taking out personal loans by studying different factors provided in the data.

 Used charts, Pivot tables, and statistical measures to explore and understand these variables better.

-●Car claim Insurance
+3) Pizza Sales Analysis (SQL)

-Description: The task is to explore data to improve the uptake of personal loans.
+Description: The task is to analyze the pizza sales data and identify the patterns and trends using sql queries.

-Create a clear storyboard by Keeping plots clean, with consistent colors and interactivity.
-End with a summary dashboard and recommendations for the claims system.
+Used functions like count, round, average.
+Clauses like order by, group by, limit.
+Joins like inner and left.
+Window functions and subqueries.